 How to Incorporate Video Into Your Sales Emails

-Prospecting is hard – there’s no point in sugarcoating it.
+Prospecting is no easy task – and sales follow-ups are a key component of it.
 Every day you’re dealing with ignored cold outreach emails, appointment no-shows, and little opportunity for the face-to-face interactions needed to close deals.
 But prospecting videos change that.

 Using video in sales is easy, and it can be incorporated into so many key points of the prospecting stage.
-Click on the photo below to see real examples and learn where and when you can use video in prospecting to see results.
+Check out the article below to see real examples and learn where and when you can use video in prospecting to see results.